Dream-Team1/dream1/README.md

 # dream1

-This is a web app that plans parties its for you can organize any kind of party you wish.
-For your party you want to find the best prices and places where you would want to have your party for any type of events.
-Allows you to invite your friends once you log in to set up the invitation to let them know when would the party be.
+We created this app to help you make easier to organize your party or event. in this app you can find useful features like a search engine to look for the best place where you van get your party needs and make sure you have the most rated one as well as find the address and see the location on a map.
+In this app you can also post services that you are looking for in the helpful forum we have and get responses from people.
+We also added a view where you can put in your party info and get a virtual invitation and put your pending task so that way you don't forget them.
+To have access to this we added a login feature.
+In addition we put a contact section so you can contact us by email or social media, you can rate this page and share it on social media as well if you want your friends to be able to organize parties in an easier way.
+Everything in one place.

 GETTING STARTED

 These instructions will help you set up your own copy of the project for you would have it running on your own local machine for development and testing purposes.

-Things you need to install the software and how to install them.
+Things you need to install the software and how to install them:

-Install NPM  npm install
+Install NPM  npm run  install
-Install Webpack npm install --save-dev webpack
-Install Babel npm install babel-cli babel-core --save-dev

 HOW TO RUN IT

 npm run react-dev
 npm run server-dev

 AUTHOR

-TEAM: Albert, Jessika, Jose, Sthefania https://github.com/Dream-Team1
+TEAM: Dream Team
+https://github.com/Dream-Team1

+member:
+Sthefania(product owner)
+Jose(scrum master)
+Jessica(developer)
+Albert(developer)

+stack:
+React
+React router
+react bootstrap
+css
+bulma css
+mysql
+express
+node js
+javascript
+google and yelp api